T1 E1 Connection Options

 The T1/E1 input signal may be terminated using impedance, monitored, or bridged depending on user requirements.

+The incoming signal is electrically terminated in 100 ohms for T1 signals, 120 ohms for E1 signals.
 This form of connection is normally used when connecting directly to a T1/E1 signal rather than monitoring a signal on an existing T1/E1 connection.